apache/airflow/docs/apache-airflow-providers-amazon/deferrable.rst

 The AWS deferrable operators depends on ``aiobotocore>=2.1.1`` library.
 Unfortunately, currently we can't add this to core AWS provider dependencies because of a conflicting version of ``botocore`` between ``aiobotocore`` and ``boto3``.
-We have added aiobotcore as an addition dependency.
+We have added ``aiobotocore`` as an addition dependency.
 So if you want to use AWS deferrable operator then you will have to manage this by yourself.

-We have introduced an async hook called AwsBaseAsyncHook to manage authentication between Airflow and AWS.
+We have introduced an async hook to manage authentication between to the AWS services asynchronously.
 The AwsBaseAsyncHook hook currently support the default botocore authentication mechanism i'e if Airflow connection is not provided then provider will try to find the credential param in environment variable.
 If the Airflow connection is provided then basic auth with secret-key/access-key-id/profile/token and arn-method should work.